A Holographic Constraint on Scale Separation: II. Holography

 is satisfied, there is an inherent \textit{ambiguity} in the identification of the operator $\O^{(s)}_{\phi_k}$ due to a degeneracy in the CFT spectrum.
 Since both the single-trace operator $\O_{k}^{\text{ST}}$ and the double-trace operator $\O^{\text{DT}}_{i,j}$ have classical dimension $\Delta_k^{(0)}$, we need to consider the possibility of mixing,

 for real $\beta$ and an order-one number $B$ which depends on the specific CFT.
-The dots stand for possible higher-trace admixtures which at large $c$ are even further suppressed.
+The dots stand for possible higher-trace admixtures.
 As proposed in \cite{Aprile:2018efk,Aprile:2019rep,Aprile:2020uxk} in the context of $\mathcal{N}=4$ SYM theory, and more generally in \cite{Bobev:2025gzu}, the precise linear combination in \eqref{eq:mixing} is determined by demanding that the SPO $\O^{(s)}_{\phi_k}$ is \textit{orthogonal to all multi-trace operators}:

 While this provides a non-perturbative definition of SPOs, it may be difficult to implement practically in an abstract holographic CFT.
-Nevertheless, one can derive a lower bound on the exponent $\beta$ in \eqref{eq:mixing} by demanding consistency with the scaling of 3pt-functions in~\eqref{eq:scaling_bulk} and~\eqref{eq:scaling_CFT}.
-To this end, we can use \eqref{eq:mixing} and find the following scaling of the 3pt-functions of SPOs
+Nevertheless, one can derive a lower bound on the exponent $\beta$ in \eqref{eq:mixing} by demanding consistency with the scaling of 2pt-functions in~\eqref{eq:scaling_bulk} and~\eqref{eq:scaling_CFT}.
+To this end, we can use \eqref{eq:mixing} and find the following scaling of the 2pt-function of SPOs

-where we used the large-$c$ scalings in \eqref{eq:scaling_CFT}.
-The first term on the last line of \eqref{eq:3pt_SPO} yields the expected $1/c^2$ scaling as in \eqref{eq:scaling_bulk}.
+where we used the large-$c$ scalings in \eqref{eq:scaling_CFT} and omitted further subleading terms.
+The first term on the last line of \eqref{eq:2pt_SPO} yields the expected $1/c$ scaling as in \eqref{eq:scaling_bulk}.
 For this not to be spoilt by the second term, we need that $\beta$ satisfies the inequality

-Using \eqref{eq:mixing}, this then implies that the double-trace admixture is suppressed by at least $1/\sqrt{c}$ with respect to the single-trace term.\footnote{ This agrees with the explicit results of \cite{Aprile:2020uxk} found in the context of the 4d $\mathcal{N}=4$ SYM theory, where $c\sim N^2$ and the double-trace admixtures are suppressed by $1/N$ with respect to the leading single-trace term. } One can argue along similar lines that higher-trace terms in \eqref{eq:mixing} are even further suppressed, namely by $1/c^{\frac{n-1}{2}}$ for $n$ traces.
+One can argue along similar lines that the scalings with $c$ of potential higher-trace terms in \eqref{eq:mixing} obey an analogous bound.

 We are now ready to discuss the situation in which the effective Lagrangian~\eqref{eq:L_expanded} contains non-vanishing extremal couplings $c'_{ijk}\neq0$.
 In this case the holographic 3pt-functions of the SPOs have the following large-$c$ behavior